 1. Taxi Driver (1976)

-Robert de Niro gives a seething, incredibly focused performance as a former Viet Nam veteran now prowling the streets of New York City in the seventies as a late night cabbie, his mind slowly being eroded by the filth he sees around him.
-Like a ticking time bomb we know he is going to go off but we do not know when or really know what it will be that sets him off.
+Robert De Niro gives a seething, incredibly focused performance as a former Viet Nam veteran now prowling the streets of New York City in the seventies as a late-night cabbie, his mind slowly being eroded by the filth he sees around him.
+Like a ticking time bomb, we know he is going to go off but we do not know when or really know what it will be that sets him off.
 Scorsese created a dark masterpiece, his camera right down on the streets of the city with its character seeing the hell he sees, the very hell building his rage.
-The opening shots, with steam rising from the sewer grates suggests hell is bubbling just beneath the city is alarming.
+With steam rising from the sewer grates, the opening shots suggest that hell is bubbling just beneath the city.

 Read More: Best Murder Mysteries of All Time